BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 With this option, we could greatly reduce the storage used by our metrics.

 # Conclusion
-Through this article, you have discovered why and how we migrated our monitoring stack of our Kubernetes clusters at BedRock from Prometheus to Victoria Metrics.
+Through this article, you have discovered why and how we migrated our monitoring stack of our Kubernetes clusters at Bedrock from Prometheus to Victoria Metrics.

 This was an important and critical subject for us, as monitoring is a critical need.
 Now our monitoring stack, based entirely on Victoria Metrics, is robust and capable of absorbing large load peaks.